 An official may not change their Registration Level to a higher level once online Membership Registration is completed.

-Taking a Closed Book Exam at a level higher than an official's level of Membership Registration will not satisfy their Closed Book Exam requirment (a Level 3 CB Exam will not complete Level 2 Registration).
+Taking a Closed Book Exam at a level higher than an official's level of Membership Registration will not satisfy their Closed Book Exam requirement (a Level 3 CB Exam will not complete Level 2 Registration).
 If a higher level exam is submitted, the exam will be rejected and the official will be "completed" as a Level 1 for the season.

 "Complete" means that an official has met all the criteria (exams, seminars, online training, etc.) at the level for which he/she has applied.
 "Incomplete" means that an official has filed an application but has not completed all the necessary criteria to be "complete" at any level.

 A new official (not registered the previous year) may not officiate until he/she is completely registered.
 A returning official ("complete" the previous season) may not officiate after November 30 of the current season (expiration date on previous year's card) unless he/she is completely registered for the current season.

 Each season all officials must complete the Open Book Playing Rules Exam.
-Officials who do not receive the minimum score for the appropriate level, will be sent a retake notice and a new answer sheet.
+Officials who do not receive the minimum score for the appropriate level, will be sent a re-take notice and a new answer sheet.
 An official is only allowed one Re-take Exam per year.
-The Re-take Exam is available after a seven day waiting period (from submitting the first exam), and once available this retake must be completed within 30 days.
-In the event that an official fails the exam twice, he/she will become completely registered at the highest level for which the retake exam score would qualify (e.g., Level 1 =35/50 or 60/100; Level 2 =85/100; Level 3 =90/100; Level 4 =90/100).
+The Re-take Exam is available after a seven day waiting period (from submitting the first exam), and once available this re-take must be completed within 30 days.
+In the event that an official fails the exam twice, he/she will become completely registered at the highest level for which the re-take exam score would qualify (e.g., Level 1 =35/50 or 60/100; Level 2 =85/100; Level 3 =90/100; Level 4 =90/100).